 Furthermore, in the document Settings drop-down menu, you have the options to turn on copyright protection, in case you don't want students downloading the document.

 Finally, you can publish the assignment by clicking Publish in the upper right corner.
-To see this example continued (i.e., the tool in action and how you can use it), another article is available in our Help Center in the Teacher's Perspective section.
+To see this example continued (i.e., the tool in action and how you can use it), another article is available in our Help Center showing the teacher perspective.